 Meet Our Graduates

-The campus Career Center has a wealth of information about careers for history and liberal arts majors.
+The campus Career Center has a wealth of information about careers for history and arts and sciences majors.
 But while you’re here, check out what some of our wonderful graduates have to say!

 Sarah Ahmed, Class of 2018